exokem/amanita/README.md

 ~~- Style builder~~

 ### Scroll Frame
-~~- Figure out how to render to texture & implications for input handling
+- ~~Figure out how to render to texture & implications for input handling~~
-	- Can render to a texture and cut off elements outside of the scroll view~~
+	- ~~Can render to a texture and cut off elements outside of the scroll view~~
 - Input handling

 ### Input Variants